Women in Rock

 Despite this emphasis on DIY and authentic music, for women, being part of the indie scene could be an uphill battle.
 As the recent #MeToo movement has shown, sexism and gender-based power dynamics have long impacted women attempting to make room for themselves in the arts: film, music, and literature, to name only a few.
 Indie rock has been, and continues to be, dominated by straight white men, and although things have started to shift toward increased diversity, there is still a clear majority.
 That is why the voices of women such as Heidi Ore (13 Nightmares/Mercy Rule/Domestica), Cami Rawlings Cavanaugh (Lavender Couch), Jamie Pressnall (Tilly and the Wall), Jenn Bernard Walker (Park Ave), and Jessica Mogis (ARC Studios) are so important: they demonstrate how women have continuously made room for themselves in all aspects of the music industry.

-Today, women are an increasing part of indie rock, but still face obstacles.
-According to Billboard, the higher number of women in the scene has not translated to more women on the top of the charts.
+In 2018, women are an increasing part of indie rock, but still face obstacles.
+According to Billboard, the higher number of women in the scene has not translated to more women at the top of the charts.
 They continue to face sexism in the industry.
 However, these women have risen to the challenges and turned them into poignant, relevant music that explores what it really means to be a woman in indie rock.

 "Making Invisible Histories Visible made it possible for me to meet so many amazingly talented women in the music industry.
 I loved getting to interview people, then seeing their bands in the archives we went through.
 I think I gained a better understanding of the importance of history in my hometown and knowing more about Omaha."